GenAI vs AI Developer vs Agentic AI: Which Path Fits Your Goal?

 You want to ship working AI software, not just understand how it works

-- You want faster portfolio evidence.
+- You want faster portfolio evidence that shows what you can build and ship.

 You already know you want agents and you are ready for the complexity